anitaposch/anita-grav/user/pages/04.blog/articles-2022/221118-swahili-flyer/221118-flyer-swahili.md

     default: '/bitcoin-swahili'
 date: 2022-11-18 18:30
 dateformat: 'Y-m-d H:i'
-summary: Around 200 million people are speaking Swahili.
-Now they can learn and share the basics about Bitcoin with BFF's Bitcoin flyer.
+summary: "Around 200 million people are speaking Swahili.
+Now they can learn and share the basics about Bitcoin with BFF's Bitcoin flyer."
 thumbnail: _swahili-flyer.png
 template: article
 ---